Baylor Scott & White Medical Center – Temple: Education and research

-S&W has been involved in training of medical, nursing, and allied health professionals since its inception.
-It serves at the main teaching hospital of Texas A&M Health Science Center and primary rotation site for University of Mary Hardin-Baylor, Temple College, and surrounding colleges.
+Baylor Scott & White has been involved in training of medical, nursing, and allied health professionals since its inception.
+It formerly served as the main teaching hospital of Texas A&M Health Science Center until a new partnership was established with Baylor College of Medicine, which inaugurated its first class of medical students at their Temple campus in 2023.
+The hospital also serves as the primary rotation site for University of Mary Hardin-Baylor, Temple College, and surrounding colleges.
 The hospital also supports a number of post-graduate residency and fellowship programs in medicine, surgery, and pharmacy.